jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/README.rst

 Data buffers
 ============

-Data sampled from the onboard modem and the external sensors get stored in ring buffers.
+Data sampled from the onboard modem and the external sensors is stored in ring buffers.
 Newly sampled data is always published prior to the old, buffered data.

 The application has LTE and cloud connection awareness.